 Just take note of the sleeve length if you plan to load it with multiple smaller plates.

-6 - CAP Barbell 6-Foot Solid Olympic Bar
+CAP Barbell 6-Foot Solid Olympic Bar

 If you don’t have a huge amount of space for your home gym, then this Olympic bar might be a good option if you’re not weightlifting at the heavy end of the scales.

-It’s a shorter and lighter design, but should still work pretty well for a standard deadlift, squats, and powerlifting.
+It’s a shorter and lighter design, but it should still work pretty well for a standard deadlift, squats, and powerlifting.

-The reviews highlight that the sleeves seem to move smoothly to give you less strain on your hands and wrists.
+Our tests found that the sleeves seem to move smoothly to give you less strain on your hands and wrists.

 Just keep in mind that this might not be a long term weight training solution if you plan to build up muscle mass.